mohdjawharali-crypto/ai-devkit/README.md

 - `.cursor/commands/`: Custom slash commands as Markdown files (per [Cursor documentation](https://cursor.com/docs/agent/chat/commands))

 Available slash commands:
+- `/new-requirement`: Complete workflow for adding a new feature from requirements to PR
+- `/code-review`: Structured local code review against design docs before pushing changes
+- `/execute-plan`: Walk a feature plan task-by-task with interactive prompts
+- `/writing-test`: Write unit/integration tests targeting 100% coverage
+- `/update-planning`: Update planning and task breakdown
+- `/check-implementation`: Compare implementation with design
+- `/review-design`: Review system design and architecture
 - `/review-requirements`: Review and summarize requirements
-- `/review-design`: Review system design and architecture
-- `/check-implementation`: Compare implementation with design
-- `/update-planning`: Update planning and task breakdown
-- `/writing-test`: Write unit/integration tests targeting 100% coverage
-- `/new-requirement`: 🆕 Complete workflow for adding a new feature from requirements to PR
-- `/code-review`: 🆕 Structured local code review against design docs before pushing changes
-- `/execute-plan`: 🆕 Walk a feature plan task-by-task with interactive prompts

 Each command is stored as a plain Markdown file in `.cursor/commands/` and will automatically appear when you type `/` in Cursor's chat input.